CluedIn-io/CluedIn.Documentation/docs/020-deployment/local/020-local-install-guide.md

 pwsh .\cluedin.ps1 up 202304 -disable server
 ```

-    `202304` is the name of the environment that you created in the previous procedure.
+    where `202304` is the name of the environment.

     You will get an output similar to the following.